How to Hug a Porcupine – 3 Steps to Loving Difficult People

 (Just remember, this person is not your pet project or responsibility.
 Your job is to stay connected with God through prayer and follow His leading.)

 Difficult people can leave you feeling drained and defeated.
-Will you chose to look at these people as individuals sent by God to help make you more and more like his Son, Jesus?
+Will you choose to look at these people as individuals sent by God to help make you more and more like his Son, Jesus?

 Are you struggling with toxic people in your life?
 I get it.
 That’s why I created Toxic People Survival Guide – Keys Dealing With Difficult People, God’s Way.
 You can grab it here.